JosiahParry/serde_esri/README.md

 ### Geometry

-[Esri Geometries Objects](https://developers.arcgis.com/documentation/common-data-types/geometry-objects.htm#CURVE) are encoded by the following structs:
+[Esri Geometries Objects](https://developers.arcgis.com/documentation/common-data-types/geometry-objects.htm) are encoded by the following structs:

 - `EsriPoint`
 - `EsriMultiPoint<N>`
 - `EsriPolyline<N>`
 - `EsriPolygon<N>`
+- `EsriEnvelope`

 They are encapsulated by the `EsriGeometry` enum: